StephenKeenan/WeatherPortfolio/README.md

 # 06 Server-Side APIs: Weather Dashboard

+This app allows the user to search for a city, which will display the city's current weather conditions, giving data for temperature, humidity, the UV index, and an icon indicating conditions such as rain or cloudy conditions.
+The app will also generate a 5 day forecast for the city showing similar data as predicted at 12PM.
+Refreshing the browser or closing and reopening the tab will open up results for the last city searched for.
+Previous searches are saved in local storage until the "Clear History" button is selected, and users can select a previously searched city to review the weather for that location.
+This app uses both the Open Weather Map data API and the javascript Date object.
+It is deployed live at https://stephenkeenan.github.io/WeatherPortfolio/

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.